justinmahar/react-kindling/README.md

 Step 1: Replace `README.md` with `README.template.md`

-Next, replace the following across the entire project, case-sensitive, in this order:
+Next, replace the following text across the entire project, case-sensitive, in this order:

 1. `react-library-starter` with your GitHub project name
 1. `https://devboldly.com` with your website or a link to your GitHub